ah-jr/TAcrylicForm/README.md

 4. TAcrylicKnob       : A simple rotatory slider that can be changed by dragging the mouse or using the wheel.
 5. TAcrylicTrackBar   : A horizontal slider that can be changed by dragging the mouse or using the wheel.

+Among others.

 # Observations

+- It is highly recommended add both *src* and *deps/gr32* folders to the Delphi's browsing path.
+- Acrylic effect works properly both in Windows 10 and Windows 11.
 - This set of controls can be used in windows 7 as well, but the acrylic/blur effect is turned off.
 In this occasion, every component will have its background painted with the color assigned to the BackColor property.